 Compliant Material involves pupils researching, planning, designing, making and evaluating a range of projects produced from a range of different materials.

-In Year 7 pupils complete a sweet 3D/2D Design Project.
-Students create 2 mini products, where the students learn about the design and making process culminating a 3D outcome.
+In Year 7 pupils complete a Typography 3D/2D Design Project.
+Students create 2 D mini outcomes, where the students learn about the design and making process culminating in a 3D outcome.

 Graphic Resistant Materials